experimental-software/fake-server-template/README.md

-# Fake Server Template
+# TypeScript Express Server

-Helps to create fake implementations for external dependencies.
+Helps to quickly setup TypeScript projects with an ExpressJS server.

 ## Dependencies